mr-tchoo/patreon-2-rss/README.md

 # patreon-2-rss

-Scrapes patreon.com using puppeteer and converts posts into a RSS feed.
+Scrapes patreon.com using puppeteer and converts posts into a RSS feed which can be imported into readers such as RSS Guard (https://github.com/martinrotter/rssguard/).

 ## Requirements